 If there’s one feeling I can count on experiencing at least a little bit every day, it’s stress.
-Stress seems more prevalent than ever in our internet connected, social media centric times, but it has always been an inescapable facet of life.
+Stress seems more prevalent than ever in our internet-connected, social media-centric times, but it has always been an inescapable facet of life.
 A little stress is good for us.
 It serves as motivation to keep us focused and productive.
-Stress can give us the energy and alertness to quickly respond to high-pressure situations, like slamming on the brakes to prevent an accident or getting back on our feet after being laid off a job.
+Stress can give us the energy and alertness to quickly respond to high-pressure situations, like slamming on the brakes to prevent an accident or getting back on our feet after being laid off from a job.

 How does stress affect the gut?

 Stress negatively affects gut health in several ways.
 When the body is stressed, it enters the “fight-or-flight” response, which results in physiological changes like elevated blood pressure, increased muscle tension, and the release of the stress hormone cortisol, as well as adrenaline and serotonin.
 One side effect of these changes is a shift in focus away from some of the body’s normal functions, like peristalsis.
 Peristalsis is the involuntary contraction of muscles in your colon to move food through your digestive system.
 When this function isn’t working properly, you become much more prone to diarrhea or constipation.

 Stress-induced bloating can occur for a similar reason.
 The body prioritizes blood flow to the brain and muscles while stressed.
 This leads to lessened blood flow to areas of the gut, which lessens its ability to move food through the GI system and leads to bloating and gas.
 Another common digestive symptom of increased stress levels is indigestion, although researchers haven’t been able to prove if stress leads to more stomach acid production or if the gut simply becomes more sensitive to stomach acid while stressed.